 - The property owner failed to meet their duty of safely maintaining the property.

 Some cases may involve a young child who wandered into a neighbor’s yard and was hurt in or around a swimming pool due to a lack of security gates, latches, or fencing.
 While premises liability may apply, other forms of liability can be proved if one of these elements isn’t a factor.

 Need Legal Guidance?
 Call Our Pool Accident Lawyers at (888) 493-1629 Today

 In the wake of a swimming pool accident, only an experienced premises liability attorney will have the resources necessary to discover negligence or defective equipment that may have caused accident or injury.
 If you or a loved one was injured in a swimming pool accident, you don't have to fight for your rights to compensation alone.
 If you are unsure if you have a case, we're more than happy to give you answers.

-Contact the personal injury lawyers at Arnold & Itkin today for a free
+Contact the swimming pool accident lawyers at Arnold & Itkin today for a free consultation.